 The second paper, entitled “Local and global contributions to hemodynamic activity in mouse cortex“ (Journal of Neurophysiology, 2016) described more profound effect of brain state on vascular activity in the mouse cortex suggesting a novel method to analyse neuroimaging data to reveal the differential contributions of external stimuli and internal neural dynamics on cortical hemodynamic activity.
 The image on the right, showing a strong correlation between pupil dilations and cortical hemodynamic activity, gained the paper a robust coverage on social media, ending up in the top 5% of all research output scored by Altmetric.
 If you you want to hear me chatting about this result with two of my scientific heroes, you can do that here.

 Originally inspired by reading Thinking, Fast and Slow by Daniel Kahneman (which talks a lot about what is happening, metaphorically, behind our eyes), I decided to change research area after my PhD and enter the fascinating field of Neuroeconomics.
-I am currently working in Marios Philiastides Lab at the University of Glasgow where I am studying the role of confidence and the neural trade-off between cooperation and competition.
+I joined Marios Philiastides Lab at the University of Glasgow where I studied human decision-making through simultaneous measurement of EEG and fMRI.

 In June 2017 I published my first work on decision making.
 The paper, entitled “Neural correlates of evidence accumulation during value-based decisions revealed via simultaneous EEG-fMRI” (Nature Communications, 2017) showed that preference-based decisions such as choosing between a nutella jar and a package of M&Ms can be described in terms of the classical drift-diffusion model and that such decisions might be represented in the same brain areas that plan the action to execute them.
 The Daily Mail account of my paper further established that we have a good chance to develop a drug to increase willpower, and helped me to understand how Brexit came about (i.e. by sensasionalist reporting of nonsensical/fake news).